-On 11 March 2020, General Department of Taxation ("GDT") issued a letter (No. 6848 GDT), in accordance with Anukret 01 ANKR.BK dated 4 January 2019 on Tax Incentives in Securities Sector, to grant tax incentives to the Bank by reducing 50% of tax on income for the fiscal year 2019 as the Bank has been listed on Cambodian Stock Exchange for corporate bond issuance on 14 August 2019.
+^{} On 11 March 2020, General Department of Taxation ("GDT") issued a letter (No. 6848 GDT), in accordance with Anukret 01 ANKR.BK dated 4 January 2019 on Tax Incentives in Securities Sector, to grant tax incentives to the Bank by reducing 50% of tax on income for the fiscal year 2019 as the Bank has been listed on Cambodian Stock Exchange for corporate bond issuance on 14 August 2019.

 On 25 February 2020, the Ministry of Economy and Finance issued a Prakas No. 183 on Implementation Guidelines on Tax Incentives on Tax on Income to New Public Securities Issuing Enterprises.
 Among others, the enterprise issuing debt securities equal to or less more than 20% of its total assets is granted tax incentives on tax on income over 3 years by reducing the amount of tax on income based on the pro-rata percentage of value of debt securities over total assets.
+2021 was the last year that the Bank received tax incentives.